Title

 The Board of Nursing introduces the Integrated Comprehensive Nursing Licensure Examination (ICNLE) to enhance the assessment of nursing graduates' competencies, replacing the previous examination format with a focus on promotive, preventive, curative, and rehabilitative goals.

-• The ICNLE consists of four (4) tests reflecting the major nursing goals:
+• The ICNLE consists of four (4) tests, organized around the major goals of nursing as follows:

 • Test I: Promotive goals